salimk/Rcrawler/README.md

 ## Updates history

 Upcoming updates :
---Done--
+- json + rss parser
+- automatic extraction of article, table, lists
+- crawl a list of websites
+- content detection

+UPDATE V 0.1.9 :
+- Enhance LinkNormalization function
-- Crawl and scrape dynamic javascript rendred webpages using phantomjs web driver
+- Crawl and scrape javascript rendered web pages using phantoms js web driver
+- Crawl and scrape password protected web pages
+- Detect consecutive 304 errors and throw a warning message
+- add saveonDisk paremeter to Rcrawler
+- auto-loging if singout
+- Improved documentation
+- improve package code
+- ignore all url parameters during crawling

+Arguments added to Rcrawler
+- use_proxy using proxy in crawling
+- crawlUrlfilter filter urls to be crawled
+- dataUrlfilter filter urls to be collected
+- crawlZoneCSSPat and crawlZoneXPath Pattern of sections from where the crawler should gather links to be crawled
+- Vbrowser use a webdriver to crawl website
+- LoggedSession use a logged in session to crawl password protected pages

+Fixed error :
 - Fix character encoding in saved HTML files
-- Enhance LinkNormalization function
-- Crawl and retreive pages behind authentification pages (Requiring logged-in pages)

 UPDATE V 0.1.8 :
 - Improve crawling algorithm to overcome the slowness over 30000 crawled URLs